GIScience/gis-training-resource-center/content/Modul_4/en_qgis_styling_vector_data.md

 each State.

-1. Download the NGA_Adm1_Pop shapefile [link!!] and save it in your shapefile folder
+1. Download the NGA_Adm1_Pop shapefile and save it in your shapefile folder
 2. In QGIS, turn off the Adm1 and Adm2 layer, leaving only Adm0
 3. Drag the shapefile NGA_Adm1_Pop into your map
 4. Open its `Symbology` options and choose `Graduated`